Anonymous-AAA/OS_LAB/Assignments/Stage_24/notes.md

 5. Reading from the root file does not require a buffer, as root file is already loaded into the memory at boot-time.

+6. A process needs to acquire a buffer before accessing it to prevent data inconsistency that may arise if other processes are allowed to access the buffer concurrently.

 # Questions